renatocaval/akka-persistence-couchbase/RELEASING.md

 # Releasing

- From a direct clone (rather than a fork).
 You will need permission in sonatype to push to `com.lightbend.akka` groupd ID.

  1. Ask someone in the Akka team to rename the 'akka-persistence-couchbase-xx-stable' report in [WhiteSource](https://saas.whitesourcesoftware.com) to reflect the latest version (unfortunately this requires permissions that cannot be shared in a granular way)
  1. Check [closed issues without a milestone](https://github.com/akka/akka-persistence-couchbase/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20no%3Amilestone) and either assign them the 'upcoming' release milestone or 'invalid'